bigskysoftware/htmx/www/essays/hateoas.md

 A user-agent that implements HTTP makes a HTTP request of a REST end point through a simple URL.
 All subsequent requests the user-agent may make are discovered inside the responses to each request.
 The media types used for these representations, and the link relations they may contain, are standardized.
 The client transitions through application states by selecting from the links within a representation or by manipulating the representation in other ways afforded by its media type.
 In this way, RESTful interaction is driven by hypermedia, rather than out-of-band information.

-For example, this GET request fetches an account resource, requesting details in an HTML representation:
+For example, this GET request fetches a bank account resource, requesting details in an HTML representation:

 ```http request
 GET /accounts/12345 HTTP/1.1